hmhoa/cv-fundamentals/HO_1001654608_A4/README.txt

 example: python train_model.py BasicCNN will train the BasicCNN model defined by BasicCNN.py

-Any regularization is added by using self.transform = transforms.Compose(REGULARIZATION_TRANSFORMS) in Food101DataModule.py
+For Regularization: Regularization is added by using self.transform = transforms.Compose(REGULARIZATION_TRANSFORMS) instead in Food101DataModule.py
 No regularization is using self.transform = transforms.Compose(GENERAL_TRANSFORMS)

 You can adjust these transforms under their respective constant variables at the top in Food101DataModule.py